Sir Roland Wilson Pat Turner Scholarship

 Semester 2 2024 applications: April 2024

 Candidates notified of outcomes

-Successful candidates will be offered a Pat Turner Scholarship to commence in July 2023 (Intake 1) or February 2024 (Intake 2).
+Successful candidates will be offered a Pat Turner Scholarship to commence in July 2024 (Semester 2) or February 2025 (Semester 1).

 New scholar orientation